Balloon Dilation for Eustachian Tube Dysfunction (ETD)

 Eustachian tube dysfunction occurs when the tube gets inflamed and leads to a build up of fluid.
 Common causes of ETD include the following:

 Past Eustachian Tube Treatment Options

 The mainstay of therapy for years has been medical therapy such as allergy therapy.
-Unfortunately it is not very successful in some patients.
+Unfortunately, it is not very successful in some patients.
 In those patients that failed medical therapy all we have had to offer was placing tubes in the ear drum.
-There are many negatives of having a tube such as possible worsening of hearing, water precautions, and possible a hole in the ear drum that could require surgery to repair.
+There are many negatives of having a tube such as possible worsening of hearing, water precautions, and possibly a hole in the ear drum that could require surgery to repair.